-MODULE CODE: MBAA811 SEMESTER 1 NQF LEVEL: 9

-Titel: Corporate Governance

-MODULE OUTCOMES: After successful completion of the module, the student will be able to: • demonstrate an in-depth understanding and application of the systems, principles, practices and processes by which a company is directed and controlled; and
+After successful completion of the module, the student will be able to:

-evaluate and apply analytical approach and the framework creation.
-This entails also a awareness, ethical behavior a tools that provide guideline for attaining a company's ob chieving and demonstrating s to a balanced stakeholder ojectives and long-term value sustainability, environmental

-MODULE CODE: MBAA812 SEMESTER 1 NQF LEVEL: 9

-Titel: Operations Management

-MODULE OUTCOMES: After successful completion of th

-have a comprehensive and systematic knowledge of operations and supply chain management; systematically identify transformation processes in any organisation; critically evaluate and interpret information regarding the above concepts to solve complex and real-life problems systematically and creatively; show that you possess a specialized knowledge of the key aspects of the above concepts and are able to communicate information regarding the above concepts coherently and reliably in an academically acceptable format; demonstrate how operations management principles could be used to design manage and optimise the processes of an organisation; and expertly analyse the nature of a real-life organisation and be able to practically apply your knowledge to product and service businesses.

-MODULE CODE: MBAA813 SEMESTER 1 NQF LEVEL: 9

-Titel: Managerial Economics

-MODULE OUTCOMES: After successful completion of the module, the student will be able to: demonstrate a systematic body of knowledge of macro- and micro-economics; apply the general principles of the field of economics to business models; critically analyse contemporary economic phenomena in the market place and evaluate or benchmark those against the existing body of knowledge (theories).
-This implies the ability to derive interpretations of the said phenomenon (explanatory ability); apply research skills when solving empirical problems of the South African economy in particular as well as identified international economic events; communicate effectively in both individual as well as in syndicate group capacity the results of any identified and prescribed assignments; demonstrate the ethical imperatives embedded in most of these managerial issues; Illustrate value judgements in connection with economic decision-making and normative economic enquiries; and practically apply the concept of the so-called 'triple bottom-line''.
+- demonstrate a systematic body of knowledge of macro- and microeconomics; - apply the general principles of the field of economics to business models; - critically analyse contemporary economic phenomena in the market place and evaluate or benchmark those against the existing body of knowledge (theories).
+This implies the ability to derive interpretations of the said phenomenon (explanatory ability); - apply research skills when solving empirical problems of the South African economy in particular as well as identified international economic events; - communicate effectively in both individual as well as in syndicate group capacity the results of any identified and prescribed assignments; - demonstrate the ethical imperatives embedded in most of these managerial issues; - Illustrate value judgements in connection with economic decision-making and normative economic enquiries; and - practically apply the concept of the so-called 'triple bottom-line".